Quick Answer

 - Elastic braces (knee, ankle, wrist): $15-40 each.

-- Acupressure mat: $25-50 (with LMN).
+- Acupressure mat: $25-50 (with LMN from your doctor).

 - Year supply of allergy medication: $60-150.